 Since 2015, I'm writing and curating news and articles on the topic of productivity and "new work culture" for Scope.
 A Swiss News Startup.

-While studying Design at the University for the Creative Art, I run my own Digital Magazine (fancy for blog) on design, culture, trends and how to stay productive, over at Volt & Gestalt(currently being re-designed) - The Newsletter got featured by Mailchimp as outstanding and “Out of the Ordinary”.
+While studying Design at the University for the Creative Art, I run my own Digital Magazine on work 4.0 and Digital Ethics, culture, trends and how to stay productive, over at Volt & Gestalt- The Newsletter got featured by Mailchimp as outstanding and “Out of the Ordinary”.

 - Evernote: EMEA Sales Manager and Key Account Management - Pin Friends: Co- Founder and Design - Scope: Productivity Expert and Curator/ Writer - University Lecturer: "Design for Business", "Future of Work" and "Productivity" - Juror: Mobile Business Award, University St. Gallen -Member of Think Tank: Swiss British Chamber of Commerce - Bachelor of Arts: Visual Communication and Graphic Design